Pronunciation tips for Spanish speakers (consejos de pronunciación para hispanohablantes)

 The R sound [r]

 The English R is very different from the Spanish R. In English, the tongue curls back and does not touch the palate.
-There is no vibration.
+The tongue does not vibrate.

 🔹 La R en inglés es muy diferente de la R en español.
 En inglés, la lengua se curva hacia atrás y no toca el paladar.
-No hay vibración.
+La lengua no vibra.

 red [rɛd]